ericskim/redax/readme.md

                          .renamed(ynext = 'nextposition')
   ```

-- **Extensible synthesizers**
+- **Extensible control synthesizers**

   Use built-in algorithms for computing controllers enforcing safety and reachability specifications, or customize them using the operators above.

 - **Extensible Symbolic Backend**

   We build on top of libraries for symbolically representing sets and relations.
-The current implementation uses binary decision diagrams but we plan on supporting aiger circuits as well.
+The current implementation uses binary decision diagrams via the dd package.
+Support for aiger circuits is possible with the py-aiger library.

-## Notes
+## Development Notes

-### Development status
+### Status

-The core foundations are working and providing meaningful results on some test examples but the API is fluctuating rapidly.
+The core foundations are working and providing results on some meaningful test examples but the APIs are fluctuating rapidly.

 ### TODOs